PrivacyHeroDev/ph-blocky/docs/README.md

       default:
         - ads
         - special
-      # use client name (with wildcard support: * - sequence of any characters, [0-9] - range)
-      # or single ip address / client subnet as CIDR notation
+      # use client name or ip address
-      laptop*:
+      laptop.fritz.box:
         - ads
-      192.168.178.1/24:
-        - special
     # which response will be sent, if query is blocked:
     # zeroIp: 0.0.0.0 will be returned (default)
     # nxDomain: return NXDOMAIN as return code